croogo/docs/en/administrators/extensions/plugins.rst

 Manual upload
 -------------

-Place your plugin under /app/plugins/your_plugin_name
+Place your plugin under ``/app/plugins/your_plugin_name``

+.. versionchanged:: 1.4
+   The directory will be ``app/Plugin/YourPluginName`` following CakePHP 2.x convention.

 How to activate/deactivate?
 ===========================